 We met during this particular moment of socialisation and chatted about this and that, talking and arguing with the other cousins.
 Indeed, it would be better to say that we spoke; men (fathers, uncles and grandparents) little, the absolute minimum.

-So, me, my mother, my cousins and my aunts, sometimes with a certain sadism, we pretended not to understand what they wanted and they, irritated, kept not talking, but nervously and with strange moans kept on raising their hands, to then give up exhausted and shout: “water…”.
+So, me, my mother, my cousins and my aunts, sometimes with a certain sadism, we pretended not to understand what they wanted and they, irritated, kept not talking, but nervously and with strange moans kept on moving their hands, to then give up exhausted and shout: “water…”.

-In any case, used to complement the spoken language or to deny it, hand gestures are linked to the mental structure of Sicilian people, to their very personal way of perceiving the world.
+In any case, used to complement the Italian language or to deny it, hand gestures are linked to the mental structure of Sicilian people, to their very personal way of perceiving the world.
 Often reference is made to the language of gestures to achieve male communication: in fact, it is not uncommon for men, more than women, to refer to a specific symbolism that evokes different fields of everyday life, such as sexuality, fortune or misfortune, religion…

 We Sicilians are famous in the world for communicating through gestures.